28-Year-Old Wide Receiver – Washington Redskins

 Signed a three-year deal with the Redskins in April of 2014.

-Jackson (shoulder) had five catches on 11 targets for 117 yards and a touchdown Sunday against the Eagles.
+Jackson had two catches on three targets for 86 yards and a touchdown during Sunday's loss to the Cowboys.

 To instantly reveal our fantasy analysis of every player – including DeSean Jackson – simply subscribe now.

 |2014 Proj||27||WAS||Subscribe now to see our 2013 projections for DeSean Jackson|

 Age is determined on September 1st of each season.

 |Fantasy Points Per Game||Receiving Stats||Red Zone Targets||Rushing Stats||Red Zone Runs|

 |2014 Proj||27||WAS||Subscribe now to see our 2014 projections for DeSean Jackson|